davesheldon/nap/docs/reference/file-types/routines.md

 `object` Optional.

-A set of variables to set before running the steps in this routine.
+A set of variables to apply before running the steps in this routine.
 Any number of variables may be included as YAML properties and values.

 ### `steps` - Steps to run